 Individuals who self-medicate by treating their symptoms with drugs and alcohol are less likely to seek actual treatments for their PTSD.
 Alcohol, opioids, cocaine, and other drugs may temporarily numb pain and help people forget their traumatic memories, but these substances are mere bandaids.

-In some cases, people do engage in PTSD treatment but continue to abuse drugs and alcohol.
-For these individuals, their substance abuse is likely to nullify the potentially beneficial effects of PTSD treatment.
+In some cases, people do engage in trauma treatment but continue to abuse drugs and alcohol.
+For these individuals, their substance abuse is likely to nullify the potentially beneficial effects of trauma treatment.
 Drugs and alcohol can make psychiatric medications less effective.

 They disrupt sleep, reduce cognitive ability, and make it more difficult for people to manage their own moods.
 Even when people take part in therapeutic interventions for their PTSD, continual substance abuse is likely to impede any progress they might otherwise make.